 lush jungle covering steep slopes on both sides.
 Then the road steepens to climb into the rolling hills of the Cabo Blanco backlands.

-After 7.5 km you reach the small village of Cabuya where you turn right to continue for 2 km until the entrance of the national park.
+After 7 km you reach the small village of Cabuya where you turn right to continue for another 2 km until the entrance of the national park.

-Half way between Malpais and Cabuya you pass by the Cabo Blanco Butterfly Garden where you can see and learn about Costa Rican butterfly species, such as the famous blue Morpho.
+Half way between Malpais and Cabuya you can visit the Cabo Blanco Butterfly Garden where you can see and learn about Costa Rican butterflies, such as the famous blue Morpho.

-The road from Mal Pais to Cabuya is however in very bad shape for most of the year and you will need a 4x4 vehicle.
-The road is usuall fixed in December so you can use it during the dry season months until May or June.
-The alternate route from Mal Pais to Cabo Blanco is via Cobano and Montezuma.
+For most of the year the road from Mal Pais to Cabuya is however in very bad shape and barely navigable even with a 4x4 vehicle.
+The alternate route from Mal Pais and Santa Teresa is via Cobano and Montezuma.

 The » Cabo Blanco Nature Reserve is open from 8 am to 4 pm and a round-trip hike takes approx 4 hours.
 Mondays and Tuesdays the Cabo Blanco Reserve is closed.